What is the best turtle tank?

 - Parts can’t be replaced

 This beautiful tank comes in a range of sizes from 40 gallons to 150 gallons.
 It can also be purchased with or without a stand.

 A 40 gallon turtle tank is good for those who are just getting started and have one or two small turtles.
 Just make sure you grab a turtle basking platform separately.

 These tanks are better than the cheaper options with features including thick (12 mm) low iron glass, an installed rubber leveling mat, a mesh cover, and plumbing system (either internal or external).

 - Many buying options in the range

 Turtle Tank Buying Guide

-Some of these items are absolutely essential (such as turtle heat lamps), while others are not so important (like a stand – unless you have a dog)!
+Some of these items are absolutely essential, such as turtle heat lamps, while others are not so important, such as a stand – unless you have a dog).

 All turtle tanks should have some type of covering or tank hood on top.
 Most come with a LED that mimics natural daylight.

 Hoods also help protect your turtle from anything that may fall in, and it keeps your turtle from possibly getting out.